Monday, April 28, 2014

 Review

 Many people had sought a real movie about "mechas" fighting giant monsters.
 These audiences instead had to watch Michael Bay's series of Transformers when there were just giant robots fighting each other.
-Contrary to the belief, PACIFIC RIM is not another movie from the same director that brought the franchise.
+Contrary to popular belief, PACIFIC RIM is not another movie from the same director who brought the franchise.
 It's a colossal motion picture that never ceases to amaze me.
 The idea for the film came from screenwriter Travis Beacham and is intriguing for Guillermo del Toro of Hellboy fame.
 It's been a long time coming for a director like del Toro, who is creative and daring enough to bring us a visual epic about machines battling giant monsters.
 This film is a homage to the mecha anime shows and old Kaiju movies.
 PACIFIC RIM creates a world filled with these two retro sci-fi fantasies and is a childhood dream brought to life.
 What seemed impossible for Hollywood that something wouldn't work has proved ingeniously fantastic.

 Looking at PACIFIC RIM, the concept and some of the characterisations have turned out brilliant.
 However, the film's acting is exceptional, with new actors proving their worth as credible Hollywood celebrities.
 Idris Elba was perfect for the role of the Marshal.
 Perhaps the director cast Elba after seeing him in Thor as the bridge keeper and recognised him for his strength in portraying a character that is a leader and an authority figure.
 More recognisable actors like Ron Perlman and Charlie Day are there as the supporting leads.
 Perlman gracefully takes on the role of an arms dealer with an over-the-top performance.
 He had been the director's lucky charm because Perlman had starred in almost all of Del Toro's successes.